Explore how your team can use Hiver.

 2. Integrate support with your product

-You might have the best support offering ever, but if your customers can’t find where to access it, does it even exist?
+Let’s say you have the best support offering ever.
+But if your customers can’t find where to access it, does it even exist?

 Your customers shouldn’t need to hunt around your website, or even worse Google it, to find your support channels.